 14. Does your company or personnel in the company own any of the units Red Apple manages?

 Yes.
-My husband and I own residential and commercial property.
+Many of the agents at Red Apple own rental property.
 I encourage all REALTORS at Red Apple to invest in rental properties.

 15. How long does it normally take to fill a vacancy for single family homes?

 You never know!
 I no longer advertise rentals in the local paper.
 The MLS®, the Vacancy List on our website, and a sign in the yard is all it takes.
 Location, cleanliness, updates and price play a big part in rentability.